SelenaChen123/ChickenSmoothie/SecretSanta.md

         ```
       -
         ```
         [center]Marked you off on our spreadsheet now.
+But d'awww you're so sweet!
+Haha I always get so many messages like this asking to help out if someone doesn't end up getting a gift.
+The Elves and I always gather a gift for anyone that doesn't get a gift for whatever reason, but thanks so much for offering! <333 And thank you again for participating in 2021's Secret Santa event!
+I look forward to seeing you participate again next year! c:[/center]
+        ```
+      -
+        ```
+        [center]Marked you off on our spreadsheet now.
 Would you like to be notified of next year's Secret Santa?[/center]
         ```
       -